rhysfaultless-cpr/documentation-markdown/docs/main.md

 Clearpth Robotics has configured the computer to publish this data to the _joystick_ rostopic.
 This is then republished as a _cmd_vel_ rostopic.

-There are a list o dependencies for the vehicle to drive using the FORT controller:
+There are a list of dependencies for the vehicle to drive using the FORT controller:

 1. The GEM must be turned on
 2. All motion-stop buttons need to be released